H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Medicare patients under the yearly age cap

-If you're on Medicare and below the bill's age cutoff, H.R.
-842 could give you access to a single screening test that looks for multiple cancers at once starting in 2028.
+If you are on Medicare and below the bill's age cutoff, H.R.
+842 could give you access to a single test that screens for multiple cancers at once, starting in 2028.

 People who want a blood-based screening option

-The bill is aimed at blood-based genomic screening, so patients who prefer a less invasive test could gain a new Medicare-covered option if a product qualifies.
+The bill is aimed at blood tests, so patients who prefer a simple blood draw over more invasive procedures could gain a new Medicare-covered option if a product qualifies.

 Companies developing multi-cancer detection tests